Binge eating disorder

-Call your health care provider if you think you might have a pattern of binge eating or bulimia.
+Call your health care provider if you think you, or someone you care for, might have a pattern of binge eating or bulimia.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
-Arlington, Va: American Psychiatric Publishing.
+Arlington, VA: American Psychiatric Publishing.
 2013.

-Marcus MD, Wildes JE.
-Eating disorders.
+Tanofsky-Kraff, M. Eating disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 226.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 219.

-Reviewed By: Fred K. Berger, MD, Addiction and Forensic Psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.